Chrysler Newport: 1979–1981

 The 1979 model year saw a new downsized Newport on the Chrysler R platform, a derivative of the circa 1962 Chrysler B platform.
 This reduced model availability to a single "pillared hardtop" 4-door sedan.
 While GM and Ford had downsized their big cars by engineering smaller bodies around more spacious passenger accommodations, Chrysler took a different approach.
 The existing Chrysler B platform was modified to improve fuel efficiency through a number of weight saving measures.
-Examples include plastic brake wheel cylinder pistons, which tended to swell and bind up the brakes after a some years in service.
+Examples include plastic brake wheel cylinder pistons, which tended to swell and bind up the brakes after some years in service.
 Chrome-plated aluminum bumpers were another innovation, but were replaced in 1980 with a stronger steel rear bumper.
 The large displacement V8 engines were dropped.